18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 # The information you put here will be used to automatically pull salary range
 # information.
 Each GS level listed here will be shown in the salary range
 # table.
 GS grades will be listed in ascending order.
 #
+# ⚠️⚠️⚠️ IMPORTANT NOTE: The automatic salary ranges are based on 100% remote
+# positions and use the lowest and highest locality areas.
+If this position is
+# not 100% remote, you will need to delete the automatic salary range and input
+# it yourself down below.
+Look for 💰💰💰 to indicate where to do that.
+#
 # The salary range data is stored in this file:
 #